 Since the beginning of fiscal year 2014, the Company's Board of Directors ("Board") has added certain members to better align the experience and competencies of the directors with the Company's strategic direction.
 In March 2013, Richard G. Rathmann, a fund manager, investor, and advisor to life science companies over the past 20 years, was appointed to the Board.
 In September 2013, Mr. Rathmann was elected Chairman of the Board.
 Also in September 2013, Mr. Edward Zecchini, an executive with more than thirty years of experience in the healthcare and information technology industries was appointed to the Board.
 In June 2014, Dr. Ramkumar Mandalam was appointed to the Board.
 Dr. Mandalam has more than twenty years of experience in the development of biologics and is currently the President and Chief Executive Officer of Cellerant Therapeutics, Inc., a clinical-stage biotechnology company.
 Most recently, in January 2015, Richard Berman was appointed to the Board.
-Mr. Berman's business career consists of more than 35 years of venture capital, management and merger and acquisitions experience.
-The Company's remaining Board member, Jerrell Shelton, the President and Chief Executive Officer of Cryoport, joined the Board in October 2012.
+The Board.
+Mr. Berman's business career consists of more than 35 years of venture capital, management and Chief Executive Officer of Cryoport, joined the Board in October 2012.
 The Company's five person Board has four independent Board members, as determined by NASDAQ Rule 5605(a)(2) and the related rules of the Securities and Exchange Commission.